rust-lang/rust/src/doc/rustc-dev-guide/src/building/bootstrapping.md

 `stage0` compiler, which will then build the bootstrap binary written in Rust.

-Because there are two separate codebases being from from `x.py`, they need to be kept in sync.
+Because there are two separate codebases behind `x.py`, they need to be kept in sync.
 In particular, both `bootstrap.py` and the bootstrap binary parse `config.toml` and read the same command line arguments. `bootstrap.py` keeps these in sync by setting various environment variables, and the